strongjz/k8s-networking/content/_index.md

 ---

-* Container
-* Pod to Pod
-* Service to Pod
-* External to Cluster

----

 ## Kubernetes Network model

 * all Pods can communicate with all other Pods without using network address translation (NAT).